SBI: A Simulation-Based Test of Identifiability for Bayesian Causal Inference: Introduction

 \section{Introduction}

-Given a causal graph, the do-calculus is a sound and complete procedure for nonparametric identification~\cite{pearl1995causal, huang2012pearl}.
-However, graph structure alone often tells an incomplete story of causal knowledge.
-Instrumental variable designs require monotonicity or linearity~\cite{cragg1993testing}, within-subjects designs require that latent confounders are shared across units~\cite{loftus1994using, gelman2006multilevel}, and regression discontinuity designs violate positivity assumptions that are implicit in the do-calculus~\cite{lee2010regression}.
-The do-calculus is inconclusive for these designs because it ignores the necessary restrictions on structural functions.
+Drawing causal conclusions from data requires assumptions about underlying causal mechanisms~\cite{pearl2009causality}.
+Consequently, it is important to determine when these assumptions are sufficient to answer a causal query, i.e. whether the query is \textit{identifiable}.
+Existing computational methods, such as the do-calculus, can rigorously determine identifiability from graph structure alone~\cite{huang2006pearl, pearl1995causal}, however, graph structure alone can be incomplete in some cases.
+For example, instrumental variable designs require an assumption of monotonicity or linearity~\cite{cragg1993testing}, within-subjects designs require an assumption that latent confounders are shared across units~\cite{gelman2006multilevel, loftus1994using}, and regression discontinuity designs violate positivity, an assumption required by the do-calculus~\cite{lee2010regression}.

-Historically, practitioners have circumvented the limitations of the do-calculus by either avoiding novel causal designs altogether or constructing cumbersome proofs from first principles.
-This paper proposes an alternative: (i) express causal assumptions as priors over structural causal models, implicitly inducing a joint distribution over observed and counterfactual random variables; and (ii) search for models that are likelihood equivalent, but that produce different effect estimates.
+A growing body of causal inference research employs assumptions that go beyond graph structure.
+For example, researchers in causal machine learning~\cite{athey2006identification, hartford2017deep}, and in hierarchical probabilistic modeling approaches to causal inference \cite{branson2019nonparametric, louizos2017causal, tran2018implicit, witty2020causal}, have achieved promising results.
+Some of these techniques can be expressed as priors over structural causal models, and implemented as probabilistic programs.

+Unfortunately, it is difficult to apply either analytical or graphical techniques to determine the identifiability of complex Bayesian approaches to causal inference.
+As a result, these approaches can produce inaccurate effect estimates even with infinite data~\cite{d2019multi, rissanen2021critical}.
+This paper introduces new automated techniques that can improve the rigor of causal inferences by providing simulation-based tests of identifiability (SBI).

-We introduce simulation-based identifiability (SBI), a flexible and automated identification technique that is compatible with any prior over structural causal models that: (i) can be used to sample data, and (ii) induces a differentiable likelihood function.
-SBI translates the problem of causal identification to an optimization procedure that seeks to maximize the data likelihood of two candidate structural causal models while maximizing the distance between their causal effect estimates.
-If the optimal solution to this procedure is two models that agree on effect estimates, then the causal effect is identifiable.
-Figure~\ref{fig:intuition} provides intuition for how SBI uses gradient-based optimization to determine causal identifiability.
+SBI is compatible with any prior over structural causal models that: (i) can be used to sample data; and (ii) induces a differentiable likelihood function.
+The key innovation is to reduce causal identification to an optimization procedure that maximizes the likelihood of two sets of parameters while also maximizing the distance between their causal effect estimates.
+If the optimal solution is two sets of parameters that agree on effect estimates, then the effect is identifiable.
+See Figure~\ref{fig:intuition} for intuition.